ideapark/career/Documentation/Theory_Of_Computation/Context-Free_Languages.md

 previously removed.
 As before, u is a string of variables and terminals.
 We repeat these steps until we eliminate all unit rules.
 Finally, we convert all remaining rules into the proper form.
-We replace each rule A→u1u2···uk, where k≥3 and each ui is a variable or terminal symbol, with the rules A→u1A1, A1→u2A2, A2→u3A3, ..., and Ak−2→uk−1uk.
-The Ai’s are new variables.
-We replace any terminal ui in the preceding rule(s) with the new variable Ui and add the rule Ui→ui.
+We replace each rule A→u₁u₂···uₑ, where e≥3 and each ui is a variable or terminal symbol, with the rules A→u₁A₁, A₁→u₂A₂, A₂→u₃A₃, ..., and Aₑ₋₂→uₑ₋₁uₑ.
+The Aᵢ’s are new variables.
+We replace any terminal uᵢ in the preceding rule(s) with the new variable Uᵢ and add the rule Uᵢ→uᵢ.

 PUSHDOWN AUTOMATON (PDA)
 ------------------------

-A pushdown automaton is a 6-tuple (Q,Σ,Γ,δ,q0,F), where Q, Σ, Γ, and F are all finite sets, and
+A pushdown automaton is a 6-tuple (Q,Σ,Γ,δ,q₀,F), where Q, Σ, Γ, and F are all finite sets, and

   1. Q is the set of states,
   2. Σ is the input alphabet,
   3. Γ is the stack alphabet,
-  4. δ: Q×Σε×Γε → P(Q×Γε) is the transition function,
+  4. δ: Q × Σε × Γε → 𝒫(Q×Γε) is the transition function,
-  5. q0∈Q is the start state, and
+  5. q₀ ∈ Q is the start state, and
-  6. F⊆Q is the set of accept states.
+  6. F ⊆ Q is the set of accept states.

-A pushdown automaton M=(Q,Σ,Γ,δ,q0,F) computes as follows.
-It accepts input w if w can be written as w=w1w2···wm, where each wi∈Σε and sequences of states r0,r1,...,rm ∈ Q and strings s0,s1,...,sm ∈ Γ∗ exist that satisfy the following three conditions.
-The strings si represent the sequence of stack contents that M has on the accepting branch of the computation.
+A pushdown automaton M=(Q,Σ,Γ,δ,q₀,F) computes as follows.
+It accepts input w if w can be written as w=w₁w₂···wₑ, where each wᵢ∈Σε and sequences of states r₀,r₁,...,rₑ ∈ Q and strings s₀,s₁,...,sₑ ∈ Γ∗ exist that satisfy the following three conditions.
+The strings sᵢ represent the sequence of stack contents that M has on the accepting branch of the computation.

-  1. r0=q0 and s0=ε.
+  1. r₀=q₀ and s₀=ε.
 This condition signifies that M starts out properly, in the start state and with an empty stack.
-  2. For i=0,...,m−1, we have (ri+1,b) ∈ δ(ri,wi+1,a), where si=at and
+  2. For i=0,...,e−1, we have (rᵢ₊₁,b) ∈ δ(rᵢ,wᵢ₊₁,a), where sᵢ=at and
-     si+1=bt for some a,b∈Γε and t∈Γ∗.
+     sᵢ₊₁=bt for some a,b∈Γε and t∈Γ*.
 This condition states that M moves properly according to the state, stack, and next input symbol.
-  3. rm∈F. This condition states that an accept state occurs at the input end.
+  3. rₑ∈F. This condition states that an accept state occurs at the input end.